meetdave3/domstat/readme.md

 # domstat

-domstat is [httpstat](https://github.com/reorx/httpstat) for dom events
+domstat is like [httpstat](https://github.com/reorx/httpstat) but for dom events

-Helps in measuring [critical rendering path](https://web.dev/critical-rendering-path-measure-crp/) of a webpage
+Helps in measuring [critical rendering path](https://web.dev/critical-rendering-path-measure-crp/) of a webpage & reports other browser timings & metrics

 ## Example output